mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 - The application adapts to new changes.
 - Objects have unique responsibilities.
 - You don't define global data.
 Every object contains its data.

+Understanding OOP concepts in Java or Python OOP concepts makes your system design resilient to future changes.

 Learn how to use these concepts in [SOLID design principles](https://codersite.dev/open-closed-principle/){:target="_blank"}.